koopjs/koop-cli/README.md

   --route-prefix  add a prefix to all of a registered routes            [string]

 Options:
   --config        specify the plugin configuration in JSON              [string] --add-to-root   add the given configuration to the app root configuration
                                                       [boolean] [default: false]
-  --no-install   add the new plugin but not install it[boolean] [default: false]
+  --skip-install  skip plugin installation            [boolean] [default: false]
 ```

 ### serve